 Dataset providers around the world are invited to express their interest in becoming a node of GLAD.

-The Global LCA Data Access network is a coalition of dataset providers (nodes), providing access to their datasets through GLAD to users worldwide.
+The Global LCA Data Access network is a coalition of dataset providers (nodes), providing access to consult their datasets through GLAD to users worldwide.
 The purpose of GLAD is to provide a global network comprised of independently-operated and interoperable LCA databases that connects multiple data sources to support life cycle assessment in a way that facilitates sustainability-related decisions.
 The following principles provide guidance in terms of usage of datasets in GLAD (also referred to as the Network) and establishing their interoperability.

-The development of GLAD was made possible with the contributions of many participating governments, most notably (in alphabetical order): Brazil, Japan, Sweden, Switzerland, Thailand, USA and the European Commission.
+The development of GLAD was made possible with the contributions of many participating governments, most notably (in alphabetical order): Brazil, Germany, Japan, Sweden, Switzerland, Thailand, USA and the European Commission.

 In addition, the generous in-kind contributions of many actors from the private sector (LCA data providers, software developers and other experts) has been instrumental in developing GLAD.
 The URL domain of GLAD was kindly contributed by Professor Sangwon Suh, Bren School of Environmental Science and Management, University of California, Santa Barbara.